drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 ```

 #### Alternatives to the Drasi Dev Container
-The rest of the Quickstart Tutorial assumes you are using the Dev Container.
-However, if you cannot or do not want to use a Dev Container to run this Quickstart Tutorial, we recommend you install Drasi on a local Kubernetes environment such as [Kind](/reference/using-kind/) and [deploy Drasi from pre-built Preview Images](/administrator/platform-deployment/from-preview-images/).
+The rest of the QuickStart Tutorial assumes you are using the Dev Container.
+However, if you cannot or do not want to use a Dev Container to run this QuickStart Tutorial, we recommend you install Drasi on a local Kubernetes environment such as [Kind](/reference/using-kind/) and [deploy Drasi from pre-built Preview Images](/administrator/platform-deployment/from-preview-images/).
 You can also explore other options by going to the [Deploying Drasi](/administrator/platform-deployment/) section.

 In this case you must also install a PostgreSQL database to use as a source of change.
 The [Using PostgreSQL](/reference/setup-postgres) section provides instruction on setting up a Kubernetes hosted PostgreSQL database suitable for this tutorial, including all required tables and data.